rafix923/freecodecamp-projects/README.md

 # freecodecamp-projects
-Projects to obtain the Responsive Web Design Certification
+Projects to obtain the Responsive Web Design Certification:

+1 - Tribute Page

+2 - Survey Form

+3 - Product Landing Page

+4 - Technical Documentation Page

+5 - Personal Portfolio Webpage

-All five projects were required to use HTML and CSS only.
+All five projects are required to use HTML and CSS only.

-After Completing the five web programming projects, I will be allowed to earn my Responsive Web Design certification.
-By working on those projects, I got a chance to apply all of the skills, principles and concepts I have learned so far in freecodecamp.org.
+Working on these projects, I got a chance to apply all of the skills, principles and concepts I have learned so far in freecodecamp.org.

-The curriculum of this course  are:
+The curriculum of this course is:

-1- Basic HTML and HTML5
+- Basic HTML and HTML5

-2- Basic CSS
+- Basic CSS

-3- Applied Visual Design
+- Applied Visual Design

-4- Applied Accessibility
+- Applied Accessibility

-5- Responsive Web Design Principles
+- Responsive Web Design Principles

-Working on this project I also learned the difference between 'syntax errors' and 'logic errors' and how to debug the HTML and CSS and be sure that they are well-formed.
-The total hours of this course, are 300 hours.
+The total hours of this curriculum are 300 hours.

-Note: Despite I had spent 300 hours on this course, I have been doing additional study hours to improve the skills acquired.
+Even though the total hours of this curriculum are 300 hrs, I have been spending additional hours of studies to improve the skills acquired.

-I hope you enjoy it!
+If you wish to give me some feedback to keep improving it, I would appreciate it.

+Good Codes!